-5. Operating Leases.
+6. Operating Lease.

-The Company has operating lease agreements for its corporate office.
-The leases include options to extend the leases for up to 1 year and options to terminate the lease within 1 year.
+The Company has an operating lease agreement for its corporate office.
+The lease includes an option to extend the lease for up to 5 years and options to terminate the lease within 6 and 7.6 years.
 There are no obligations under finance leases.

 The Company entered into an agreement in May 2020 that amended its lease for its office facilities.
-Under the amended lease, the Company's leased space will increase from approximately 7,800 square feet of space to approximately 10,700 square feet of space.
-The lessor is currently building this space.
-The lease is expected to commence in early 2021 when construction of the asset is completed and available for use.
-The lease disclosures for the three and six months periods ended June 30, 2020 in these financial statements have been adjusted for the modification of the current lease.
+Under the amended lease, the Company's leased space increased from approximately 7,800 square feet of space to approximately 10,700 square feet of space.
+The amended lease commenced in March 2021 when construction of the asset was completed and space became available for use.
+Consequently, the Company recorded the effects of the amended lease during Q1 2021.

-The components of lease expense were as follows:
+The components of lease expense were as follows (in thousands):